Tomas-Ortiz/some-algorithms/README.md

 # practice-for-interviews

-This repository is made by me for interview practice, I hope it's useful for you too.
+This repository is for interview practice, I hope it's useful for you too.